 States that have previously introduced competitive retail markets have addressed the foregoing in an assortment of ways, taking into account their own state's resources, structure and needs, and the goals of the restructured market.
 Given the intricacies and variables raised by each factor, any decisions will be left to the Nevada Legislature and Nevada's regulatory bodies to determine.
-Accordingly, with the potential passage of Question Three, many of the specific issues and provider information are unknown, with this is mind the Open Markets TWG proposed that the Governor and the Legislature should create a Joint Committee to address the particular legislative and regulatory actions necessary for a competitive retail electricity market inclusive of providers of last resort and net metering.
+Accordingly, with the potential passage of ECI, many of the critical components and the information required to select an appropriate retail market structure remain unknown.
+Consequently, the Open Markets TWG proposed that the Governor and the Legislature should create a Joint Committee to address the particular legislative and regulatory actions necessary for a competitive retail electricity market inclusive of providers of last resort and net metering.